 Alaris will prohibit investment in Trust Units by "benefit plan investors" and similar investors, and therefore transfers of Trust Units to such investors will also be prohibited.
-For these purposes, "benefit plan investors" are "employee benefit plans" (within the meaning of section 3(3) of ERISA, defined below) subject to Part 4 of Subtitle B of Title I of ERISA, plans (including individual retirement accounts and other arrangements) subject to Section 4975 of the United States, and entities whose underlying assets are deemed to include "plan assets" under the Plan Asset Rules.
-Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of section 406 of ERISA or section 4975 of the U.S. Tax Internal Revenue Code of 1986 ("Code") and therefore Alaris will treat as benefit plan investors.
+For these purposes, "benefit plan investors" are "employee benefit plans" (within the meaning of section 3(3) of ERISA, defined below) subject to Part 4 of Subtitle B of Title I of ERISA, plans (including individual retirement accounts and other arrangements) subject to Section 4975 of the United States Tax Internal Revenue Code of 1986 (the "U.S. Tax Code"), and entities whose underlying assets are deemed to include "plan assets" under the Plan Asset Rules.
+Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of section 406 of ERISA or section 4975 of the U.S. Tax Code and therefore Alaris will treat as benefit plan investors.
 For a detailed discussion of the prohibition on investment by and transfers to benefit plan investors, see "Ownership and Transfer Restrictions".